-“Everything is changing,” says educator and designer Matt Rhoades, “The modern DNA of these new designers that are coming out—they’re not just CAD monkeys, they’re not just graphic designers.
+“Everything is changing,” says educator and designer Matt Rhoades, “The modern DNA of these new designers that are coming out—they’re not just CAD producers, they’re not just graphic designers.
 Everybody has to be more socially conscious as to what’s happening in the world.”
 Rhoades says, “In the past, designers never really had any opinion about it.
-They just wanted to make it lighter weight or more breathable, or look better or more on trend…I’m trying to get them to be a lot more aware of what’s happening in the bigger world, the bigger picture, so that they can bring that into an infinite level within their design.”
+They just wanted to make it lighter weight or more breathable, or look better or more on-trend…I’m trying to get them to be a lot more aware of what’s happening in the bigger world, the bigger picture so that they can bring that to an infinite level within their design.”

 2. Designers Can Play a Key Role In Reaching Sustainability Goals